-- 1. The requirement that one must state their major party preference; - 2.
-A voter will be given a presidential "primary" ballot with only those party's candidates on the ballot: - 3.
-There will only be the one office (president) on the ballot and it will be one name only (not a team); - 4.
-A party may choose to have "uncommitted" and "write-in" items on their ballot; and

-5. The choice of major party ballot is private, except that it will be shared with the chairs of the major parties after voting history has been entered for the election.
+- 1. Voters must state their major party preference. - 2.
+There are separate ballots for each major political party and a voter will be given a presidential primary ballot with only candidates for their selected party. - 3.
+There will only be the one office (president) on the ballot, and it will include only one name (not a president/vice president team). - 4.
+A party may choose to have "uncommitted" and "write-in" items on their ballot. - 5.
+The choice of major party ballot is private, except that it will be shared with the chair of the major party selected by the voter after voting history has been entered for the election.

-These notable items are "significant" changes for the voters of Minnesota, and will, most likely, lead to some confusion, additional questions and heightened concerns.
+These notable items are significant differences from other elections in Minnesota.
+In 2020, these led to some confusion, additional questions, and heightened concerns.

-It is expected that there will be a large volume of inquiries and sharing of concerns from voters in the days leading up to the PNP date:
+In 2024, it is expected that there will once again be a large volume of inquiries and sharing of concerns from voters in the days leading up to the PNP date: